 In this family saga, Mrs. Parkington recounts the story of her life, beginning as a hotel maid in frontier Nevada where she is swept off her feet by mine owner and financier Augustus ...
 See full summary »

 Edna marries Texan Sam Gladney, operator of a wheat mill.
 Edna discovers by chance how the law treats children who are without parents and decides to do something about it.
 She opens a home...
 See full summary »

 Hoored at a banquet for his sixty year career as an inventor, scientist, and businessman, 89 year old Thomas Alva Edison reflects back on his long career, which includes such achievements as the stock market ticker, the phonograph, the light bulb, and the motion picture.
 Written by

 The montage sequence depicting Edison's inventions lists "electric power transmission" over a shot of a massive transmission line and the tower that holds it up.
-That technology was actually developed not by Edison but by Nikola Tesla.
+That technology was actually developed not by Thomas A. Edison but by Nikola Tesla.
 (Tesla held over 700 patents, including Radio.
-Marconi stole the radio patent from Tesla.
+Guglielmo Marconi stole the radio patent from Tesla.
 The US Patent office has since revoked Marconi's claim, giving it to Tesla.)
-Edison insisted on powering his lights with direct current, which could only travel sort distances from the generators that produced it.
+Edison insisted on powering his lights with direct current, which could only travel short distances from the generators that produced it.
 Tesla used alternating current, which could be run through transformers to increase its voltage so it could be moved over long distances, then reduced in voltage again for home use.
 Tesla's alternating current, not Edison's direct current, quickly became the standard and is what we use today.
 See more »

 19 of 21 people found this review helpful.

 Was this review helpful to you?